NerioVillalobos/plugin-metadelta/README.md

 `sf metadelta findtest` splits Apex sources into functional classes and tests by applying a case-insensitive name pattern (`TEST_NAME_PATTERN`) while scanning the target directory.
 Non-matching `.cls` files become candidates for validation, whereas files whose names contain `test`, `_test`, `testclass`, or similar suffixes are treated as potential test classes.

-For every functional class, the command first looks for an exact suffix match (for example `AccountController` → `AccountControllerTest`, `AccountController_Test`, `AccountControllerTestClass`, etc.).
-When a suffix match is found, the relationship is marked with “exact” confidence and appears directly in the console mapping.
+Once the functional and test pools are separated, the command evaluates each class with the following steps:

+1. **Direct suffix match.** `findtest` attempts to append each of the known test suffixes (`Test`, `_Test`, `TestClass`, etc.) to the Apex class name and looks for an exact match.
+The comparison also tolerates trigger handler patterns by trimming a trailing `Handler` before trying the suffixes, so classes like `MyTriggerHandler` can pair with tests named `MyTriggerTest`.
-If no suffix match exists, `findtest` falls back to a content inspection heuristic: it opens each candidate test file and searches for instantiations, static method calls, or variable declarations that reference the Apex class (`new MyClass`, `MyClass.someMethod(`, `MyClass variable;`).
-The highest-scoring candidate is surfaced as a low-confidence suggestion so you can review or fix the associations manually.
+2. **Content analysis.** When there is no direct match, the command opens every potential test class and looks for evidence that it exercises the Apex class: instantiations (`new MyClass`), static member access (`MyClass.someMethod(`), or variable declarations (`MyClass variable;`).
+The best-scoring candidate is reported as a low-confidence suggestion, leaving the final decision to you.
+3. **Manifest reconciliation.** If a manifest is provided, the command normalizes every `<members>` entry (ignoring whitespace, nil markers, and letter casing) before comparing it against the inferred tests.
+This prevents duplicate insertions and ensures that existing test names are respected even when the XML formatting varies.

 #### Flags